Hubfront/L4D1-L4D2-Votekick-Coop-Versus/README.md

 Languages:

+    - Chinese
     - English
     - French
     - German
+    - Russian
     - Spanish
-    - Russian
+    - Ukrainian

 Installation:

     - copy smx file to addons/sourcemod/plugins/
     - copy files and folders in translations/ to addons/sourcemod/translations/
+    - Note: only addons/sourcemod/translations/l4d_votekick.phrases.txt is mandatory, other language files are optional.
     - copy data/ .txt files to addons/sourcemod/data/
     - banfile:
       to enable, set sm_votekick_use_banfile = 1 in the cfg file.